BarryMode/Profile/dotfiles/.hosts/README.md

 python generate.py [--auto] [--replace] [--ip nnn.nnn.nnn.nnn] [--extensions ext1 ext2 ext3]
 ```

 For the purpose of this repo, I use `install.sh` with my own preconfiguration.
+This also adds a symlink to the macOS system hosts file and it is called `index`.

 #### Command line options: